Enhancing Surface Neural Implicits with Curvature-Guided Sampling and Uncertainty-Augmented Representations: Mathematical detail

 \subsection{Main Curvature Vs. Gaussian Curvature}

-In this paper, we focus only on main curvature and have not provided ablation study to compare the influence of two curvatures.
+In this paper, we focus only on the main curvature and have not provided an ablation study to compare the influence of two curvatures.
 The reasons are the following.
-First, from the curvature visualization (\cref{fg::curvature} and~\cref{fg::curvature2}), the distribution of low, median and high main curvature and Gaussian curvature are more or less similar.
-Since we only need the curvature as a guide information to sample points, by control the low, median and high curvature threshold and proportion of each category, using main curvature and Gaussian curvature should not make much difference.
-Second, from mathematical perspective, main curvature is the addition of two principal curvature, \ie $H = \frac{k_1 + k_2}{2}$ and Gaussian curvature is $K = k_1k_2$.
-We can have the following bound $ -|H| \leq \sqrt{|G|} \leq |H|$.
-Thus, the difference of using main curvature and Gaussian curvature is negligible.
+First, from the curvature visualization (\cref{fg::curvature} and~\cref{fg::sample_points}), the distribution of low, median, and high main curvature and Gaussian curvature are more or less similar.
+Since we only need the curvature as a guide information to sample points, by controlling the low, median, and high curvature threshold and proportion of each category, using main curvature and Gaussian curvature should not make much difference.
+Second, from a mathematical perspective, main curvature is the addition of two principal curvatures, \ie $H = \frac{k_1 + k_2}{2}$ and Gaussian curvature is $K = k_1k_2$.
+We can have the following bound $K \leq H^2$.
+Thus, the difference between using the main curvature and the Gaussian curvature is negligible.